-The new Bridge is a simple rectilinear mass spanning from the existing Power Plant on the south of Albany Street to New Inpatient Building Phase 1.
-It rests on two structural supports located on either side of the street edge and has a clear height of approximately 27 feet above Albany Street.
+The new Bridge will have a clear height of approximately 27 feet above Albany Street.
 The new Bridge is approximately 16 feet tall (approximately 43 feet in height from grade) and has a roofline consistent with the connector wing of the New Inpatient Building Phase 1 and the Menino Pavilion.
 The new elevator and stair tower in the new Bridge will rise above the roof of the new Bridge to accommodate the elevator overrun.
-The overall building height including the elevator overrun will be approximately 50 feet in height from grade.
+The overall building height including the elevator overrun will be approximately 55 feet in height from grade.
 A 1-story corridor approximately 16 feet in height will be located at grade to the west of the existing Power Plant providing access from the helipad for Med Flight patients to the new Bridge and to the Emergency Department.
+See Figure 3-31.

-New Patient Transport Bridge - Material Image
+New Patient Transport Bridge - Design, Character and Materials